sparkflows/sparkflows-docs/docs/user-guide/connectors/salesforce.rst

 Read Salesforce
 ---------------

-Sparkflows has a processor that allows you to read data from Salesforce.
-Salesforce is a powerful cloud-based Customer Relationship Management(CRM) platform that helps businesses manage their customer interactions, sales processes, and various aspects of their operations.
+Before creating a workflow using the Read and Save Salesforce nodes, you must first set up a connection to the Salesforce data cloud using JDBC connection in Sparkflows.
+To learn how to create this connection, click on  :ref:`Create Salesforce JDBC Connection<Creating Salesforce Connection>`.

-**Read Salesforce** connector can be used to read data from Salesforce.
+Sparkflows has a processor **Read Salesforce** that allows you to read data from Salesforce.
 It reads data from the specified Table in the Query.

 **Read Salesforce** connector can be configured as below.